Vesuvius

 In summer the volcano is very popular and the heat can make the climb more demanding, while winter days may bring wind or clouds that limit visibility.

-If you’re traveling by car, take the A3 Naples–Salerno motorway and exit at Ercolano or Torre del Greco, then follow the signs to the Vesuvius National Park.
-This option is ideal for travelers who want full flexibility. - Train and shuttle connections to the crater
+• If you’re traveling by car, you can take the A3 Naples–Salerno motorway and exit at Ercolano or Torre del Greco, then follow the signs toward the Vesuvius National Park.
+Driving offers flexibility, but during peak months traffic can be heavy, parking areas near the trail entrance are limited, and access to the crater requires an additional uphill walk from the parking zone.

 Practical tips & FAQ for visiting the Mount Vesuvius